 Valet is the most essential part of any hotel to ease the guests’ stay.

-#8 Contact tracing of guests and staff
+#8 Contact tracing for hotel employees and guests

 Hotels are likely to perform screening with temperature checks on its staff and guests to filter them based on their exposure to the virus and travel history.